A COMBINED SEPIK RIVER EXPEDITION

 The reason for this pre-paid booking system is due to the limitations of banking facilities, credit card facilities and currency exchange facilities within Wewak, coupled with the need to purchase fuel and food prior to your intended arrival.
 In many cases we need to have purchased the fuel beforehand and have it on the river ready, ahead of your expedition.
 We organise everything needed for your adventure; all you need to bring is your own personal effects and any spending money for the purchasing of artefacts or for extra food and drinks when up the river.

 Please note a full breakdown of the tour costing cannot be provided.
 In Wewak we book you in and pay the accommodation costs for two nights in a standard air-conditioned room at the “In Wewak Boutique Hotel” that is the 1st night when you arrive into Wewak and the last night before you fly off to Mt Hagen.
-Clients pay for all food and drink in the hotel themselves.
-Guests pay the hotel direct.
+PNG FA also pay for all food and soft drinks in the hotel.
+Guests pay the hotel direct for any extra meals and alcohol consumed.

 PNG Frontier Adventures does not accept liability for and indemnifies itself from any claims for loss, damages, personal injury or sickness from/to the client/visitor and medical insurance.
 PNG Frontier Adventures reserves the right to cancel wholly or part or revise the itinerary plans due to current tribal situations, bad weather conditions or detrimental acts of nature at the time of, or just prior to the commencement of, the expedition.